ltth/ekk/README.md

+# Log collection system, include:
+Fielbeat :is installed on agents to send logs to Kafka

+Kafka: recieve logs from Filebeat and push it to Elasticsearch

+Elasticsearch indexes data recieved to display on Kibana

+Kibana display indexes, create dashboard

 # Install Elasticsearch + Kibana + Kafka on Centos
 # Require: Install git, clone repo ekk and run file script to finish install EKK
 ```